Back To Search Results

 • Circulating or operating room nurse

-• Perfusionist if cardiopulmonary bypass is utilized
+• Perfusionist, if cardiopulmonary bypass is utilized

 Preparation

-When evaluating a cyanotic neonate, particular attention must be paid to any history of recurrent respiratory infections as a potential indicator of deranged pulmonary blood flow.
-Performing an mBTT shunt placement procedure on a neonate or infant with a current respiratory infection increases the risk of perioperative complications.
+When evaluating a cyanotic neonate, close attention should be given to any history of recurrent respiratory infections, which may signal abnormal pulmonary blood flow.
+Performing mBTT shunt placement on a neonate or infant with an active respiratory infection increases the risk of perioperative complications.
+Premature and term infants with a body weight of less than 3 kg are at heightened risk of perioperative complications and may require intraoperative and postoperative cardiopulmonary support.

-Q = Δpπd4/8Lμ,
+Q = Δpπd4/8

 Technique or Treatment

-Surgical Technique for mBTT Shunt Placement
+Surgical Technique for Modified Blalock-Taussig-Thomas Shunt Placement

-The mBTT shunt procedure is performed without cardiopulmonary bypass in most centers.
-The classic BT shunt technique was performed via a thoracotomy on the side of the aortic arch.
-However, the mBTT shunt technique is routinely performed via a median sternotomy.
-This surgical approach allows for shunt placement on either side of the chest, provides improved surgical exposure, and eases urgent cannulation and the establishment of cardiopulmonary support when necessary.
-Additionally, median sternotomy reduces the incidence of intraoperative injury to the recurrent laryngeal nerve and postoperative Horner syndrome.
-Furthermore, a median sternotomy permits the repair of concomitant congenital lesions such as a patent ductus arteriosus.
-However, establishing median sternotomy early on may hinder the development of collateral flow between the internal thoracic arteries, imposing challenges on future cardiac interventional procedures.[15]
+The mBTT shunt procedure is typically performed without cardiopulmonary bypass in most centers.
+While the classical BT shunt was performed via a thoracotomy on the side of the aortic arch, the mBTT shunt is now routinely placed through a median sternotomy.
+This surgical approach offers several advantages, including the flexibility to place the shunt on either side of the chest, enhanced surgical exposure, and easier access to urgent cannulation and cardiopulmonary support if needed.
+Moreover, median sternotomy reduces the risk of intraoperative injury to the recurrent laryngeal nerve and lowers the likelihood of postoperative Horner syndrome.

-Surgical Technique for mBTT Shunt Takedown
+Surgical Technique for Modified Blalock-Taussig-Thomas Shunt Takedown

 Complications